mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 plaintext attacks, such as Meet-In-The-Middle (MITM), and known ciphertext attacks.

-Lattice reductions via Lenstra-Lenstra-Lovász may be possible against NTRU with weak parameter set selection.
+Lattice reductions via Lenstra-Lenstra-Lovasz may be possible against NTRU with weak parameter set selection.

 ## Parameter set security